 Itinerary for visiting the healers of Siquijor

-We get a fairly early start to beat the heat, and the lines of others going to visit the healers, with an 8:30am pick-up from your hotel.
-From here, we’ll head to a local bakery to try some of the special breads made only in Siquijor (Pan Visaya) and wash it down with a unique corn-based coffee (pinagong) which was popularized during World War 2 while food rations were in short supply.
+We get a fairly early start to beat the heat, and the lines of others going to visit the healers, with an 8:30 am pick-up from your hotel.
+From here, we’ll head to a local bakery to try some of the special bread made only in Siquijor (Pan Visaya) and wash it down with a unique corn-based coffee (Pinagong) which was popularized during World War 2 while food rations were in short supply.

-It’s time to make our way to your diagnostic healer (bolo bolo).
+It’s time to make our way to your diagnostic healer (Bolo-Bolo).
 This is a fascinating practice, which is also said to help start cleansing your spirit and soul.
-There are very few remaining bolo bolo practitioners on the island, so we are very fortunate to be able to visit one of them for your diagnostic.
-Your travel guru (guide and translator) will be able to share all the history and information that your healers have to share with you, brining you even closer to the experience.
+There are very few remaining Bolo-Bolo practitioners on the island, so we are very fortunate to be able to visit one of them for your diagnostic.
+Your travel guru (guide and translator) will be able to share all the history and information that your healers have to share with you, bringing you even closer to the experience.

 Upon completion of your diagnostic, we will travel to the appropriate healer to continue your ‘treatment’ of removing curses, aiding in healing and venturing deeper into the complexities of this ancient practice.
 The ceremonies will vary depending on the healer you visit, and the type of treatment required, but often include spells, prayers, a special mix of herbs smouldering under your chair (a smoke cleanse), and occasionally a light massage.
 A special herbal tea may also be used to help with the cleaning of your insides (all organic and non-toxic).
 Throughout the entire process, your travel guru will guide you through the ceremonies and translate any questions you may have.

-Finally, once you have undergone all the healers ministrations, we will go for a local traditional meal – Siquijor style.
-It is often quite difficult to find traditional meals in restaurants, as eating together at home is a common and communal practice with filipinos.
+Finally, once you have undergone all the healers’ ministrations, we will go for a local traditional meal – Siquijor style.
+It is often quite difficult to find traditional meals in restaurants, as eating together at home is common practise with Filipinos.
 Going out for dinner is often a special event, and an opportunity for them to eat food they don’t regularly eat at home, so getting a home-style cooked meal can be near impossible.
-With a special arrangement with a very special restaurant in Siquijor, they will prepare a home cooked Siquijor-style meal which isn’t on their regular menu for you.
+With a special arrangement with a very special restaurant in Siquijor, they will prepare a home-cooked Siquijor-style meal which isn’t on their regular menu for you.

 Finally, with a cleansed soul and a full belly, we will return you to your hotel – happy and blessed.